 The Needash is the Tolowa world renewal or feather dance, which happens twice a year.
 Yontocket was the location the canoes landed when the tribe arrived on this coast and a village on the south side of Smith River.
 It was common for all of the Athapaskan tribes in the area (Tututni, Tolowa, Chetko, Pistol River, and some Rogue river tribes) to attend the Center of the Tolowa World at each solstice.
-This massacre then is likely the Winter Needash at the winter solstice in Summer 1853.
+This massacre then is likely the Summer Needash at the Summer solstice in Summer 1853.

 Palmer is writing his report in May of 1854 from his travels in the fall of 1853 and so the original Yontocket Massacre most likely occurred in the summer of 1853.
 Palmer was a federal official, in fact Oregon Indian superintendent and was meticulous about his reports and his travel journals.
 Bledsoe’s account suggests Spring of 1853 for the Battery Point attack and so the next large Tolowa ceremony would likely be the summer solstice Needash of 1853.

 The Yontocket massacre destroyed the cultural center of the Tolowa peoples.
 Those of the renamed Burnt Ranch, moved to the village of Howonquet on the north side of Smith’s river.
 Massacres on the Tolowa continued for some years (see the Tolowa Chronology), as they were continually caught at their Needash ceremonies in the houses.
 It is these massacres that heavily contributed to the unrest in the region which resulted in the Rogue River Indian war.
 In fact, many Tolowas were imprisoned at Battery Point in 1855 to keep them from joining with Chief John’s confederacy, and it is likely they would have, considering this history.